 The next ten years were a period of rapid growth and change, as the American Craft Council was restructured and the Museum and the Council were established as independent organizations.
 Holly Hotchner was appointed as director of the Museum in 1996, and served as director for 16 years until 2013.
 Hotchner initiated a comprehensive strategic planning process that expanded the Board of Trustees, curatorial staff, and exhibition and educational program.
 This process led to the Museum’s name change, in 2002, to the Museum of Arts and Design to reflect the institution’s increasingly interdisciplinary collections and programming.
 The continued growth of MAD’s collections, public programs, and attendance resulted in its successful 2002 bid to the New York City Economic Development Corporation to acquire the building at 2 Columbus Circle.

 The Museum opened in its new home, designed by Brad Cloepfil of Allied Works Architecture, in September 2008.
 With its textured façade of glazed terra-cotta tile and fritted glass, the Jerome and Simona Chazen Building reflects MAD’s craft heritage and permanent collections and animates Columbus Circle, one of Manhattan’s most significant public spaces.

-In September 2013, Dr. Glenn Adamson was appointed as the museum’s new Nanette L. Laitman Director.
+Dr. Glenn Adamson served as the museum's Nanette L. Laitman Director from 2013 to 2016.